-Automatic Feedback to the Grid
+Automatic feed-in to the grid

 No, thanks to smart systems, excess energy is efficiently redirected or fed back.

-Can I expand my battery if I frequently feedback?
+Can I expand my battery if I frequently feed back?

 Yes, modular systems often offer expansion options.